Parents and Families

 How Your Student can Connect

-Whether your student is preparing for their first internship or you want to learn more about how to support your student in reaching their career development goals watch our previously recorded webinar hosted by the Career Center.
-Our executive director discusses how our staff works with students and employers, and the ways we engage parents and alumni in supporting the JHU student.
+Whether your student is preparing for their first internship or you want to learn more about how to support your student in reaching their career development goals, the Career Center can help.
+The videos below help families understand what the Career Center offers, and how parents can get involved.

 Hire Hopkins Students

 When establishing relationships with organizations, it is important to have alumni, parents and other key partners who advocate for Hopkins students.
 We encourage parents to recruit Hopkins students through the Parents Internship Network (PIN).
 If you have questions or want to post an internship, please